deepaannjohn/deepaannjohn.github.io/content/posts/building-observable-enterprise-platforms.md

 +++
 date = '2026-03-15T16:56:19+05:30'
 draft = false
-title = 'Building Observable Enterprise Platforms'
+title = 'Building An Observable Enterprise Platform'
 +++

-# Building Observable Enterprise Systems: A Strategic Imperative

 ## The Reality of the Modern Enterprise Platform